Joshua-omolewa/Data-Engineering-learning/Bash-scripting/README.md

 ## I worked on some simple tasks using Bash scripting

 ### Task 1

+* Create a percentage calculator script.
+The script takes in two arguments, the argument to compute the percentage for, and the percentage value

+### Task 2

 * Using the data.txt file, write a script that prints the details of all male gender in the file.